maartenSXM/espmake/README.md

 The initial yaml file that #includes the others.
 It defaults to "esphome.yaml".
-To quickly get started using espmake, clone espmake and then copy the Makefile to the same directory as your espmake.yaml make PRJ=espmake.yaml, assuming your espmake.yaml file is called espmake.yaml.
+To quickly get started using espmake, clone espmake and then copy the Makefile to the same directory as your esphome.yaml and type make.
+If your esphome yaml file is called something else, use "make PRJ=<esphome yaml file>.
+After specifyiong PRJ= once, espmake will remember it since it stashes it in
+$ESPMAKE_HOME/.espmake_project.

 ## Generated files